 in Year one our Famous person who is inspiring our learning is Steve Backshall.
 He is an author, television presenter and explorer.
 He loves animals and reports about them.
 His programmes are very informative.
 We are learning about different reptiles and insects.
 We want to report about them just like Steve Backshall.

 Well done to all the children and their families who made badgers over the summer holiday - they look lovely in our classroom!

 It is really important that your child reads every day.
 Reading is a skill like swimming or riding a bike - a little daily practice makes a world of difference.
 Each day we check the reading diaries to see if your child has shared a book at home.
 This does not have to be their school reading book, it could be a bedtime story or a comic from the supermarket.
-They move their car along the track and see how far they can get over the week.
+If an adult has signed their diary, the next day the children can collect a sticker for their reading sticker chart.